BMPlot Module

 import matplotlib.pyplot as plt

-from bmtool.bmplot import raster
+from bmtool.bmplot.spikes import raster

 # Load spike data